blueisfresh/blueisfresh/README.md

 I'm a ambitious young disprentice, working and getting my development education at MA01.

-- Currently im learning the basics of many different Program languages
+- Currently im learning the basics of many different Program languages🌆

-- In my free time I work on my Own Chores App for my family
+- In my free time I work on my Own Chores App for my family🧹

-- And I love to explore the huge world of dev
+- And I love to explore the huge world of dev🌍

 ---